pfz3/Inverse-Spherical-Indentation/README.md

 The surrogate model is built by evaluating the surrogate model at specified settings (the experimental design).
 A  constrained Maximum Projection design was utilized [[5](https://academic.oup.com/biomet/article-abstract/102/2/371/246859)].
 Note a very nice R-package exists for MaxPro [[6](https://cran.r-project.org/web/packages/MaxPro/index.html)].
 Constraint is imposed by using rejection sampling and generating the MaxPro design conditional on some sample population of candidate points satisfying the constraints - see the rejoinder corresponding to [[7](https://www.tandfonline.com/doi/abs/10.1080/08982112.2015.1100447)].
 The constraint says that the hardening slope cannot be larger than the modulus (no doy).

-The surrogate was then built in the statistical programming language RStan [[8](http://mc-stan.org/users/interfaces/rstan)].
+The surrogate was then programmed in the statistical programming language RStan [[8](http://mc-stan.org/users/interfaces/rstan)].
+I chose to do everything from scratch because off the shelf GP packages couldn't do exactly what I wanted.
+The model can be considered a multiple-output function - one finite element simulations many values of stress-strain pairs.
+Things get a bit burdensome if you don't find and exploit some structure so we utilized a Kronecker product formulation to make things efficient - see the paper.
+Further the inference part was a bit messy as well with some heteroskedasticity present in the data.
+Therefore the problem was sufficiently specific that investing in a tailored solution seemed appropriate.

 The model was built using 30 FE evaluations and validated on another 50-run MaxPro design.
+A "fancy" mean function was utilized that gets very "close" to emulating the FE model itself.
+Adding the GP on top of that makes things even better.
 The validation is exceptionally good [see pic](https://github.com/pfz3/Inverse-Spherical-Indentation/blob/master/val.png).
+The RMSPE is ~6 GPa...
+Try to beat that!
+I double-dog-dare you!

 ## Example